Dual D-Brane Actions in Nonrelativistic String Theory: Conclusions

 There are also numerous other future directions for which the concepts and techniques derived in this paper can be useful.
 First, the stringy limit has been applied to ten-dimensional heterotic superstring theory in \cite{Bergshoeff:2021tfn}, where there are no RR potentials.
 It would be fascinating to apply the stringy limit proposed in this paper to Type I and II supergravity in ten-dimensions, where RR potentials are present, and compare with the membrane limit of eleven-dimensional supergravity that has been studied in \cite{Blair:2021ycc}.
 This would also make it possible to construct an S-dual invariant nonrelativistic Type IIB supergravity action.
 Moreover, the inclusion of RR potentials forms an essential step for looking for possible black hole-like solutions to the nonrelativistic supergravity equations of motion, as well as a top-down construction of nonrelativistic holography.
 Secondly, one may also add a cosmological constant term (or a total derivative term) as \cite{Green:1996bh, Hassan:1999bv} did for massive IIA supergravity theory.
 It would be interesting to examine how this modifies \g brane actions and T-duality transformations.
 Finally, we only considered the low-energy effective action of \g D-branes.
 The full D-brane dynamics are characterized by Witten's cubic bosonic open string field theory \cite{Witten:1985cc}, while the (non-abelian) Born-Infeld action arises from integrating out all the massive modes in the string field theory.
 It would be interesting to understand how the analog of open string field theory can be formulated in nonrelativistic string theory.

 \acknowledgments

 We would like to thank Eric Bergshoeff, Jaume Gomis, Niels Obers, Gerben Oling, Peter Schupp and Matthew Yu for useful discussions.
 We also thank the organizers and participants at the \emph{First School on Non-relativistic Quantum Field Theory, Gravity, and Geometry} (August 23--27, 2021) for stimulating discussions, where part of this paper's results were first presented.
 S.E. is supported from the Bhaumik Institute.
 H.-Y.S. is supported in part by the Simons Collaborations on Ultra-Quantum Matter, a grant No.~651440 (A.K.) from the Simons Foundation.
+Nordita is supported in part by NordForsk.